abhishekarya1/Hash-Define-myNotes/content/dsa/bit/basics.md

 ```

 {{% notice notice %}}
 It is not always possible to see a negative number written in binary form and tell what number it is by magnitude calc using powers of 2.
 It works for `-4 = 1100, +4 = 0100` but not for `-5 = 1011, +5 = 0101` and many others.
+Hence, ssomeone needs to explicitly tell us that it is a 2s complement binary numbers.

 {{% /notice %}}

 ```txt